lhw2002426/janus/docs/CONFIG.md

 switch-group = pod/agg-6-8-1
 switch-group = pod/agg-7-8-1
 `

+in klotski if the mode is 3,we can set the `label`.if the switched label is same,it means they will be considered as same type of switch when we count the cost

 `freedom`: Freedom is the granularity of planning for each superblock.
 So a freedom group of `8-4` means that we can use upto 8 steps to upgrade the first